balanikas/ObsoletionLogger/README.md

 # ObsoletionLogger
-Logs obsoletion info found in source code
+Logs obsoletion info found in source code to a csv file

+usage: dotnet ObsoletionLogger "path/to/sourcecode"